SOMEBODY FISHED FROM A SWIMMING POOL

 where brass rails, decanters, and walls of mirror

-scatter glints from the distant Newmarket Pier
+scatter glints from close by or the distant Newmarket Pier

 or Bayview Drive (with few and far between megastores)––

 His map laid out before them, Gray had conferred:

 “Shall we scrimp by routing the thing through Doletown––here?”

 over all that he’d raised in the lull between wars.

 “Now, this skyway’s designed to bridge our spheres. . . .”